-This is why the Helpline, being free and anonymous, is such a great service for victims in Hertfordshire.
+This is why the Helpline, providing free and anonymous advice, is such a great service for victims in Hertfordshire.

 Many businesses have Employee Assistance Programmes but we have found that not all employees want to use them because they have to give their staff employment number and perceive everyone will end up knowing their business.

 Some employers provide a 'safe' room where employees can make phone calls in private.
 We would recommend doing this.
 It gives victims the opportunity to call us, free of charge, to talk to our trained, non-judgmental, call takers and receive options about what they might do tailored to their particular situation.
 The decision as to what action to take remains with the victim at all times.

 Please ensure that your HR department has the Helpline number.

 Please put up our posters on your noticeboards, including in canteens, rest rooms, etc.

 Nominate one key person who staff can talk to about such matters.

 Make sure all staff are aware about the support you are offering.

 If you would like more information about abusive behaviour our blog area has a variety of useful articles.
 Why not read our article on gas lighting to find out more about this lesser known form of abuse.